 Spread leaves in one layer on a cookie sheet lined with paper towels for 10 minutes or so.

-While you are waiting, preheat oven to 175F, as we will dry the leaf in the next step.
-Below photo shows leaves being air dried in a factory.
+While you are waiting, preheat the oven to 175F, as we will dry the leaf in the next step.
+The below photo shows leaves being air-dried in a factory.

 4. Dry leaf